 What is Colorado's approach to being more competency-based?

 Colorado is facing a skills gap that, if unaddressed, will diminish the ability of the economy to grow and limit the upward mobility of individuals throughout the state.
 Shifting our talent development network to embrace a competency-based approach to hiring, education, and training has been identified as a key strategy to address this gap and keep Colorado’s economy and its citizens moving forward.
 A competency-based approach is necessary because skills are the best predictor of a successful hiring outcome and competency-based models expand access to education opportunities beyond high school.
-As a state, our system is pursuing four outcomes that, when achieved, will ensure that competency-based models are engrained throughout the talent development network.
-The four outcomes are:
+As a state, our system is pursuing four outcomes that, when achieved, will ensure that competency-based models are ingrained throughout the talent development network.

 Meeting Talent Demand